 - What else is nearby

 Whilst Let’s Go Bonkers is a bit of a drive for me (30 minutes), its locale (and cake) totally make it worth it.
-Admittedly, the parking leaves a little to be desired when it gets busy – but the train station is a few hundred yards away and within walking distance there’s also a park and a (very little) beach with a really lovely seawall.
-In the summer it’s one of my favourite destinations.
+Admittedly, the parking leaves a little to be desired when it gets busy – but the train station is a few hundred yards away.
+Plus, there’s also a park and a (very little) beach with a really lovely seawall within walking distance.
+In the summer it’s one of our favourite destinations.

 Of course one of the most important factors when it comes to soft play is how good the venue is when it comes to catering for the kids.